impredicative/bitlyshortener/README.md

 Bitly sends a monthly email if if the account's 50% usage limit for new short links is exceeded for the calendar month.
 If this email is received, it is suggested to immediately obtain and add new tokens to the pool used by this package.
 As follows, it is preferable to stay under the 50% limit for the long term by having a sufficiently big pool of tokens.

+It is unknown what the per-IP rate limit is, if any.

 ### Python
 Python 3.7+ is required.